Lab 2: Comparing the 50 states (Summary statistics and regression)

 The Data

-To load the data set STATES, click here.
-We have data on the 50 states, with an emphasis on economic, educational, and demographic variables.
-The data set contains 50 rows (one for each state) and the following 13 columns:
+We have data on the 50 states, with an emphasis on economic, demographic, and health variables.
+The data set contains 50 rows (one for each state) and the following 11 columns:

 Variable Name Description